 This is in stark contrast to the average person believing fully automated cars are a foregone conclusion.
 Capitalism is supposed to prevent these vast inefficiencies and weed out obvious frauds — I can see no description more apt for Uber and Lyft’s valuations.

-Managerial types have been using the fear of missing out (FOMO) to get consumers to spend more money for decades.
-You buy something because you’re afraid of either falling behind socially (wearing last season’s fashion — oh the humanity!) or because of an artificial scarcity (‘limited edition’).
+Scammers dressed as MBAs have been using the fear of missing out (FOMO) to get consumers to spend more money for decades.
+You buy something because you’re afraid of either falling behind socially (wearing last season’s fashion) or because of an artificial scarcity (“limited edition”).

-Somehow the managerial types didn’t realize that marketing tricks work on them too.
+And yet the MBA clad scammers didn’t realize that marketing tricks work on them too.
 Thus we see a feedback loop with hucksters like Elon Musk continually upping the ante.
 After all, you don’t get billions of dollars in other people’s money to build a slight improvement over cruise control.

 A tweet proclaims the inevitability of fully autonomous cars: meaning you hop in, take a nap and wake up across town.
 Tech journalist quote the tweet, which was originally marketing hype, to write a myriad of stories about self-driving cars being just around the corner.
 The second wave of journalism quotes the first stories as irrefutable evidence.
 Now there’s VC money to be had.
 Thus you need to invoke the lore of autonomous vehicles to unlock funding.
-Then the tech journalist quote the next wave of VC funded ‘founders’ whose entire livelihood depends on keeping the autonomous driving saga alive.
-Meanwhile the actual ‘autonomous cars’ that we’ll get are nothing like the hop in and take a nap thing we were expecting.
+Then the tech journalists quote the next wave of VC funded “founders” whose entire livelihood depends on keeping the autonomous driving saga alive.
+Meanwhile the actual “autonomous cars” that we’ll get are nothing like the hop in and take a nap thing we were expecting.

 If it were just the flunkies and tech wannabes that bought into the hype, that’d be one thing.
 Instead, full on FOMO has engulfed the automotive industry.
-Serious investors talk about throwing money in companies that could become only if fully self-driving cars are worked out.
+Serious investors talk about throwing money in companies that could only become profitable if fully self-driving cars are worked out.
 This goes for everything from taxis to delivery.
-The whole economy is going to be disrupted!

 When I casually mention my lack of enthusiasm for self-driving cars among people in the tech bubble, I get blank stares and nervous laughs.
 I might as well be a flat-earther.